• Skip to main content

 For example, if you are preparing for a powerlifting or wrestling competition, you must register for a weight class.

-The key is your meals’ consistency, the quality of food you eat, learning great form, and sticking to your strength training workouts.
+The key is consistency in your meals, quality of food you eat, learning great form, and sticking to your strength training workouts.

-If you want to lose weight and get fit, then you need a plan.
+If you want to lose weight and get fit, you need a plan.

 Every significant goal starts with a plan.